Jack Suwinski Preview, Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is fifth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in the league.

-- The Marlins have a 4.31 team ERA that ranks 18th across all league pitching staffs.
+- The Marlins have a 4.30 team ERA that ranks 16th among all league pitching staffs.

-- Marlins pitchers combine to give up 191 total home runs at a rate of 1.2 per game (to rank 16th in the league).

 © 2023 Data Skrive.
 All rights reserved.